-The departments are well furnished, fully air conditioned and adequately equipped to accommodate class rooms, dissection hall, laboratories, museums & library.
-Each department has been provided with computers having internet facilities with access to Hinari, Scanner, OHP and other audiovisual aids.
-All the lecture rooms are equipped with audiovisual equipment including multimedia set up.
+The departments are well furnished, fully air-conditioned, and adequately equipped to accommodate classrooms, dissection hall, laboratories, museums & library.
+Each department has been provided with computers having internet facilities with access to Hinari, Scanner, OHP, and other audiovisual aids.
+All the lecture rooms are equipped with audiovisual equipment including multimedia setup.

 BIRDEM General Hospital is the teaching hospital of the college.
 It is about 750 bedded multidisciplinary Hospital Complex at Shahbagh and Shegunbagicha.
-It has already earned national and international reputation as a center of excellence for medical services and research, presently designated as a WHO Collaborating Centre.
+It has already earned a national and international reputation as a center of excellence for medical services and research, presently designated as a WHO Collaborating Centre.

-Achievements of IMC
+Achievements of Ibrahim Medical College

-IMC was established to create an environment and culture that is conducive to achieving excellence in not only academic and research fields but also in creativity and innovativeness.
+Ibrahim Medical College was established to create an environment and culture that is conducive to achieving excellence in not only academic and research fields but also in creativity and innovativeness.
 Since its inception, the institution has successfully contributed towards excellence in medical education and research.
 A few of these are mentioned below:

 - Students from IM1 to IM 5 are eligible to pursue higher academic courses.
 IM 6 and IM7 are undergoing internships.
 A record number of our students have entered the post-graduate courses, both at home and abroad.
 Many have already finished their courses.